digitaldreamer/google/README.rst

     - labeled graphs has each vertices assigned a name or identifier
     - unlabled graphs have no such distinctions

-the degree of a vertex is the number of edges adjacent to it: sparce graphs have low degree and dense graphs have high degree
+| the degree of a vertex is the number of edges adjacent to it: sparce graphs have low degree and dense graphs have high degree
+| a graph is connected if there is a path between any two vertices
+|     a connected component of an undirected graph is the set of vertices that there is a path between every pair

 Friendship Graph